AtomLinter/linter-markdown/README.md

 If you need a specific configuration for the package, there is 2 ways of installing this `linter-markdown` package: a system-wide way, and a folder-specific way.

-## Global Configuration

-The global configuration should only be used if you need to use the same configuration on all your Markdown documents, and they aren't contained within projects of their own.

-You can set you system-wide configuration in a `.remarkrc` file that should be saved in `~/.remarkrc`, at the root of your home directory.

-You then have to globally install all modules referenced in your `.remarkrc` file, alongside `remark` and `remark-cli` (`npm install` with the `-g` or `--global` flag).

 ## Project-specific Configuration

 The folder-specific way of configuring `remark` should be used if: